 Vegan Parka & Winter Coats

-Below is a list of fashion labels offering a range of vegan parkas.
-With the exception of For All Kind, all of the other brands offer styles for men and women.
-Note that only brands with the 100% Vegan label means they’re a vegan company offering all vegan products.
+Below is a list of fashion labels offering a range of vegan parkas for men and women.
+Note that only brands with the 100% Vegan label mean they’re a vegan company offering all vegan products.

 Save the Duck

 Save the Duck designs 100% animal-free and cruelty-free outerwear, replacing goose down with state-of-the-art technology, PLUMTECH®.
-As a result, Save the Duck vegan coats and parkas are warmer, more breathable, and lighter than down-filled coats.
-They also have an extensive range of men’s and women’s vegan winter coats to shop from.
+As a result, Save the Duck vegan winter coats and parkas are warmer, more breathable, and lighter than down-filled coats.
+Choose from various lengths, colors, styles, lining, and hood.

 Frank and Oak